Newton Horace Winchell: Biography

-The Minnesota Historical Society, led by Winchell as Minnesota State Geologist, investigated the Kensington Runestone in 1909–1910.
+The Minnesota Historical Society, led by Winchell as Minnesota State Geologist, investigated the Kensington Runestone from 1909–1910.
 They were most interested in the physical aspects of the stone and the location of the find.
 Winchell made three trips to Kensington, examining the discovery site and the similar glacier-carried boulders in the area, and interviewing Olaf Öhman (the finder of the stone), his neighbors, and the townspeople.
 Winchell recorded his observations, sketch maps, and interviews in a pocket field notebook.
 He wrote in his notebook: "I had a long talk with Mr. Ohman, and am impressed with the evident candor and truthfulness of all his statements".
 Winchell's geological examination of the Kensington Runestone has been adduced to suggest that the stone is authentic, though most scholars now believe it is a forgery.

 Winchell married Charlotte Sophia Imus and had six children: Horace Vaughn (who also became a geologist), Ima Caroline, Avis (Mrs. Ulysses Sherman Grant), Alexander Newton, and Louise.

+Winchell had a bladder operation.
+Following the operation, he died on May 2, 1914, at his home on River Road in Minneapolis.
+He was buried in Lakewood Cemetery.

 Winchell Trail in southeast Minneapolis is named after Winchell.
 The trail runs about 2.5 miles along the west bank of the Mississippi River from Franklin Avenue South to East 44th Street.
-His namesake is also attributed to Winchell Lake, located in the Boundary Waters Canoe Area Wilderness, within Cook County in Northeastern Minnesota.
+Winchell Lake, located in the Boundary Waters Canoe Area Wilderness in Northeastern Minnesota was named for him.